brosnans/ms-4/README.md

 ### 8 Heroku Deployment

-1. Create a new app 'incident-manager-flask-mongo' on heroku.com
+1. Create a new app 'ms4-ecommerce' on heroku.com

 2. Install [Heroku CLI](https://devcenter.heroku.com/categories/command-line)
     - $ brew install heroku/brew/heroku

-3. Login to heroku with email abd password
+3. Login to heroku with email and password
     - $ heroku login

 4. Check app is there
     - $ heroku apps

 5. Add heroku remote
-    - $ heroku git:remote -a incident-manager-flask-mongo
+    - $ heroku git:remote -a ms4-ecommerce

 6. Add Procfile (this tells heroku what to do with the project)
     - $ echo web: python app.py > Procfile